 During product formulation and packaging, dermal, ocular and inhalation exposure might occur, particularly where manual or open processes are used.
 These could include transfer and blending activities, quality control analysis, and in the cleaning and maintaining of equipment.
-Worker exposure to the chemical at lower concentrations could also occur while using formulated products containing the chemical.
-The level and route of exposure will vary depending on the method of application and work practices employed.

-Given the critical systemic long term effects, the chemical could pose a risk to workers unless adequate control measures to minimise dermal and inhalation exposure are implemented (see Proposed means for managing risk).
+Given the critical systemic long-term effects and potential risk of sensitisation, the chemical could pose a risk to workers during formulation of end use products unless adequate control measures to minimise dermal and inhalation exposure are implemented (see Proposed means for managing risk).